Washington’s hybrid and electric car owners find a $75 fee in their new car-tab bills

 Lawmakers in both parties overwhelmingly approved what’s known as the green transportation bill, which included the fee.

 “I wrote this legislation to help Washington state transition to a zero-emissions transportation sector,” House Transportation Committee Chairman Jake Fey, D-Tacoma, said in a newsletter.
-It was signed into law by Gov. Jay Inslee, who made a brief run for president with a campaign focused on combating climate change.
+It was signed into law by Gov. Jay Inslee, who made a brief run for president this year with a campaign focused on combating climate change.

 The new fee will pay for several electric-car incentives.
 Proponents intend to fill gaps in the statewide charging networks, to help overcome so-called “range anxiety” with an e-fueling station every 40 to 70 miles on major highways.